Our Mission & Focus

 Latest Report

-On February 22, 2024, the Monitor filed its annual year-end update with the U.S. District Court for the Southern District of New York.
+On February 3, 2025, the Monitor filed its Twenty-Third Report, regarding the stop, frisk and search practices of the NYPD’s Neighborhood Safety Teams (“NSTs”) and Public Safety Teams (“PSTs”), with the U.S. District Court for the Southern District of New York.
 Highlights include the following: